 Okay, so what I want to ask next is, what do you expect from your authors?
 Because I know being successful as an author takes more than just publishing a book.
 Just because you have your book out there doesn’t mean you’re going to be successful.

-You have to keep marketing it every day, I know as an author that I have to keep putting out the message every day almost, in order to get sales or to get downloads or whatever.
+You have to keep marketing it every day, I know as an author that I have to keep putting out the message every day almost, to get sales or to get downloads or whatever.

 Veena Maheshwari:

 Ah, okay.
 Since I was also stepping into this, I was very new.
 I didn’t know where to go, how to start, what to do, who you go to.
 To be honest, I did it myself, and I failed really bad.
-I took a real nosedive, and I realized we have to delegate.
+I took a real nosedive, and I realized we had to delegate.

 It’s not something that everyone can do, because it’s your own baby.
-And no matter how (no offence to a lot of fathers out there) ugly your baby is, or no matter how loud your baby is, you’re gonna see it as perfect, to an extent.
+And no matter how (no offense to a lot of fathers out there) ugly your baby is, or no matter how loud your baby is, you’re gonna see it as perfect, to an extent.

 Then, of course, you need to start with market research.
 Nowadays what we do is for Amazon, so we get exact results.
 What kind of titles do people use, what sells, what doesn’t?
 What keywords to use, and what kind of keywords should come in the description…